 A teacher at the high school that the main character attends.She is popular with the students because she emphasizes logical thinking over rote memorization.
 She joins forces with Hikawa to bring about the Conception because she is tired of the world, which she sees as full of people meaninglessly wasting their potential, without the energy or drive to make a difference.As the Maiden of the Vortex World, she expected to be the cornerstone of a world of freedom, but finds herself betrayed by Hikawa and used as a mere tool in his quest for a world of stillness.
 Her failing is a lack of self-esteem in her own power and ability to change the world.
 This causes her to be easily swayed by those who possess the confidence and conviction that she lacks, such as Hikawa.
 In her mind, she was only one small person unable to make a significant difference to a big world.
 In reality, she was well respected by her students and was already influencing their lives in a positive way: a good example of this is Chiaki's desire to ask Yuko for advice on what she should do after graduation.She is eventually possessed by a "goddess" from another dimension called Aradia.
 She continues to rely on Aradia, expecting to be given a Reason and not realising that Aradia is incapable of doing so.
 In the end, Yuko fails to create her own Reason and is sacrificed by Hikawa to bring his own Reason to fruition.

 A classmate of the main character.Born and raised in an upper-class family, she has a habit of talking down to people.
 Like Isamu Nitta, she is also drawn to the Conception.
-Though confused and scared at first, she quickly adapts to the law of the Vortex World and resolves to find answers with her own power.She is heavily traumatised by her weakness at the hands of the demonic populace, being thrust from a world where she always got her own way to one where she is powerless and abused.
+Though confused and scared at first, she quickly adapts to the law of the Vortex World and resolves to find answers with her own power.She is heavily traumatized by her weakness at the hands of the demonic populace, being thrust from a world where she always got her own way to one where she is powerless and abused.
 The result is the Reason of Yosuga: a world without a lower class for her to fall to, where the weak elements of society are ruthlessly purged and the strong reign supreme.
-The irony is that her world of safety would be one of eternal paranoia as she strove to defend her position for the rest of her life.

 A writer for an occult magazine.He meets the main character while collecting data for an article on the riot at Yoyogi Park.
 Even after the Conception, his sense of duty as a reporter pushes him to investigate further.
 He considers himself too weak to survive in the Vortex World, so he stays within the Terminal Room, studying the Terminals and their connection to the mysterious Amala Network.Hijiri's main motivation is to discover the truth.
 Even after the Conception, this goal does not change.
 He does not pursue Hikawa because he's too weak to face him.
 Hijiri slowly changes his focus from trying to stop Hikawa to learning more about Amala Network.Soon, knowledge becomes everything to him, from him disregarding the worth of human life in the Vortex World to bribing the Demi-Fiend with the facts that he has discovered through the Amala Terminals.
 With knowledge comes power, and with power comes corruption.
 However, Hijiri does not seem to realize that he could create a new world until he learns this information through the Amala Terminal.
 It is also notable that he never mentions the dream that the Demi-Fiend, Chiaki and Isamu all share upon entering the Vortex World.Ends up being sacrificed by Isamu in order to summon Noah.Completing the optional Fourth Kalpa dungeon reveals that Hijiri actually died when the Conception occurred, having failed to reach the hospital in time.
 However, he continues to exist in the Vortex World as his punishment for committing the "ultimate sin".
 Hijiri's punishment is to be trapped in an endless cycle of suffering, death and rebirth, being forced to witness the creation and destruction of each world without having any chance to affect the outcome.
-Because of this, there is speculation that Hijiri is a reincarnation of Aleph, the main character of Shin Megami Tensei II, who committed the "ultimate sin" by defeating YHVH at the end of the game.
+This has led to the suggestion that the true identity of Hijiri is that he is the reincarnation of Aleph from Shin Megami Tensei II

 FutomimiThe leader of the Manikins.
 He has the ability to tell the immediate future.
 After he and the other Manikins imprisoned in Mizuchi's mirage had been freed, Futomimi was grateful to the Demi-Fiend.His visions led the Manikins in their path to find their Reason, wishing to make a world full of Manikins where they were no longer just slaves (or worthless mud dolls as Chiaki liked to claim), starting with the exodus that led to the creation of their village in Asakusa, with him meditating in seclusion in their holy land, Mifunashiro.
 His defeat at the hands of Chiaki (or the Demi-Fiend if he chose to align with Yosuga) left the Manikins without hope, left to watch the new world's birth with no way to control it.
 Justified, as Afterlife Bell Quest firmly points out that Manikins are just remnant emotions of the Old World and that they cannot conceive a Reason.
 Futomimi's actions would have meant more bloodshed if allowed because he only wanted a world of Manikins.Futomimi is to be later reborn, called back into the Vortex World by the Afterlife Bell.
 His imprisoned spirit as a wild and rebellious but depressed yanki in the previous life can be liberated from the Maze of Hell in the 4th Kalpa of the Labyrinth of Amala.
 He will gain new powers and will become part of the Kishin clan, able to be summoned in the Cathedral Of Shadows as the Demi-Fiend's minion.An interesting attribute of Futomimi is that he is the only Manikin that does not have constant involuntary spasms.
 This may be because he was born from a single person's emotions (as opposed to other Manikins, who were born from many different people's emotions).